 Cards, teasers, full page content, and line item data — Drupal has you covered.
 Provide multiple view modes for each content type.
-Best of all, you can output this in multiple formats, such as HTML, JSON, XML, and more.
+Best of all, you can output this in HTML, JSON, XML, and more.

-Open source software is almost always at least as good as, and frequently better than, proprietary products with regards to security.
-Thousands of developers view, evaluate, and contribute to Drupal, making it better and safer every day, so it can meet the standards of global organizations.
+Open source software often tops proprietary products when it comes to security.
+Thousands of developers view, evaluate, and contribute to Drupal, making it safer every day and successfully meeting the standards of global organizations.